Why sales tools are just as important as your product.

 - Lets parents know when their orders are coming.

 - Late money collection.
 For orders received without money.

 - Money correction.
 When people turn in the wrong amount of money.

 - Insufficient funds.
 Handles bounced checks.

 Also included is a cover sheet for submitting late orders and how to prepare for your delivery.
 In the back of the book is a comprehensive checklist.
 This allows you to check each task off as you go.

-We encourage our customers to spend time reviewing it ahead of time so they will know what to do.
-If questions come up, they have time to discuss or contact us before their kickoff.
+We encourage our customers to review it beforehand so they will know what to do.
+If questions arise, they have time to discuss or contact us before their kickoff.

 Once everything's in place, it's time to focus on fundraiser promotion to maximize results.

 From day one, we tell our sponsors to ensure our email domain has been whitelisted.
 Why?
 We're big believers in sending real-time information.
 Receiving supplies by mail is only one part of the process.
 'Heads up' emails let sponsors know what's coming next.